stomaras/Complete-x86-Assembly-/README.md

                        in the next chapter now we are going to see the print service.
 Now code service here is 2
         - Second Step: is what we want to print , we want to print the value 1
         - Third Step:  int 21h = the code of interruption 21h

+        - The interruption which used in order to print a char in the DOS Screen is 21h
+        - The service code which used in order to print a char in the DOS Screen is 2
+        - We put the char which we want to print in the DOS screen in dl
+        - We put the service code '2' to print a char in the DOS Screen in ah
+        - char db 48 is a char data type definition